Lapin0t/grothendieck-cern/english.md

 To illustrate this point I'd like to give a very concrete example.
 Two weeks ago I went on a tour of Brittany.
-Among other things, I had the opportunity to visit Nantes where I met friends and spoke at a Maison de Jeunes et de la Culture (MJC, TN: youth cultural center) about the kind of issues we're discussing today.
+Among other things, I had the opportunity to visit Nantes where I met friends and spoke at a Maison de Jeunes et de la Culture \[TN: MJC, youth cultural center\] about the kind of issues we're discussing today.
 I was there on Monday.
 As my colleagues from the University of Nantes had been warned of my arrival, they had asked me in extremis to come and give a talk on mathematical subjects with them the following afternoon.
 As